protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet-init/README.md

 ## Configuration
 The default setup configures `fileDescriptorsPath` to `./fixtures/proto_workspace.json`.
 You can override this with your own Protobuf workspace file or update the options passed to `docusaurus-protobuffet` within your `docusaurus.config.js` file.
 Please see [`docusaurus-protobuffet` documentation](https://github.com/protobuffet/docusaurus-protobuffet/tree/master/packages/docusaurus-protobuffet#configuration) for details.

-The navbar configuration within `docusaurus.config.js` points to one of the generated files of the sample fixture (`Booking.proto`).
+The navbar configuration within `docusaurus.config.js` points to one of the generated files of the sample fixture.
 You will need to update this route when using your own Protobuf workspace file.

 ## Contributing